derek2403/TeeTee/README.md

 For a comprehensive guide on hosting and the underlying concept, please refer to this [README Guide](https://github.com/derek2403/TeeTee/blob/main/TeeDockerFiles/README.md).

+We’ve deployed a live demonstration of TeeTee at [tee-tee.vercel.app](https://tee-tee.vercel.app/).

 ---

 ## Inspiration: How We Came Up with This Idea💡